paulgovan/QRAGadget/README.md

 # Example

-## Data
+## Input/Output

 QRAGadget currently accepts two primary types of raster data: (1) a file upload (in csv format) or (2) an R `data.frame` object.
-In order to explore the gadget, let's create some dummy data:
+In order to explore the gadget, create some dummy data:

 ```
 sample <- matrix(runif(36*36), ncol = 36, nrow = 36) %>%